EU, Schlein changes gear: no tasks for Bonaccini. Powers only to his

 EU, Schlein now wants to command: only his loyalists in key positions in Brussels

-In the European Parliament delegation – continues Il Foglio – Schlein will rely mainly on his: Camilla Laureti and Alexander Zan.
+In the European Parliament delegation – continues Il Foglio – Schlein will rely mainly on his: Camilla Laurels and Alexander Zan.
 It is true that you would intend to entrust the task of group leader of the Democratic Party to Nicola Zingarettibut anyone who thought that this is a would be wrong promotion.
 The former president of the region Lazio he already occupied that post at the time of his first (and only) mandate as an MEP.
-So this one It certainly can’t be defined as a “career advancement”, On the contrary.
+So this one it certainly cannot be defined as “career advancement”indeed.
 And in fact there are those who say that Zingaretti is not exactly enthusiastic about the role he is supposed to take on.

 #Schlein #gear #tasks #Bonaccini #Powers